pivotal-cf/PCC-Sample-App-PizzaStore/README.md

     spring.data.gemfire.security.ssl.use-default-context=true
     ```

-1. Point the app to the PCC service instance by adding the service in the services section of [manifest.yml](manifest.yml) file as shown below
+1. Point the app to the Tanzu GemFire service instance by adding the service in the services section of [manifest.yml](manifest.yml) file as shown below

     ```yaml
     applications: